This web utility may be cited in APA style in the following manner:

 A variable is a mediator if it carries the influence of an independent variable (IV) to a dependent variable (DV).
 Thus the IV has an indirect effect on the DV that is transmitted through the mediator.

 The Monte Carlo Method for Assessing Mediation (MCMAM) was first described and evaluated by MacKinnon, Lockwood, & Williams (2004), but has much in common with the parametric bootstrap described by Efron & Tibshirani (1986).
 Bauer, Preacher, & Gil (2006) used this method in examining mediation in multilevel models, and the statistical software package AMOS 16.0 is cabable of implementing a similar Monte Carlo procedure for any model when provided estimates and standard errors.
 The method relies on the assumption that the a and b parameters (see figure below) have normal sampling distributions.
-Using the inputted parameter estimates and the associated standard errors, random draws from the a and b distributions are simulated and the product of these values is computed.
+Using the parameter estimates and their associated asymptotic variances and covariance, random draws from the joint distribution of a and b are simulated and the product of these values is computed.
 This procedure is repeated a very large number of times and the resulting distributon of the a*b values is used to estimate a confidence interval around the observed value of a*b.
 In the MacKinnon, Lockwood, & Williams (2004) simulation, the MCMAM did not perform as well as the bias-corrected bootstrap, but did perform better than the widely used Sobel test (Sobel, 1982).
 We think the MCMAM is noteworthy due to its reasonably good performance coupled with the fact that it can be implemented without the need for the original data.

 The MCMAM will be most useful when the data are unavailable.
 When the data are available, we recommend the use of the bias-corrected bootstrap procedure.
 See Preacher & Hayes (2004) for macros to bootstrap mediation effects.
 However, the MCMAM procedure allows for the assessment of mediation effects without raw data and even when the original study did not examine mediation.
 We believe that this procedure has the potential to be especially useful for those seeking to summarize literature on indirect effects.